jaspervdj/blaze-html/doc/rfc.markdown

 ## Core Combinators

 We fix the representation of text to the `Text` type provided by `Data.Text`.
-An attributes is just a tuple of a text representing the key and a text representing the value.
+An attribute is just a tuple of a text representing the key and a text representing the value.

     type Attribute = (Text,Text)